LobbyOS/server/contents/apps/lobby-server/src/data/docs/update.md

   If everything is Ok, then a big green button "Start Update" will be seen.
 Click on it to start the update

-If the update is interrupted, you can start again.
+If the update is interrupted (during download), you can start again.